 Art installation construction for Royal College of Art degree show.
 Taking the concept of ‘interior architecture,’ the install comprised of a building a partition wall giving way to a darkened space for video projection.
-The acute angle of the wall and tall elongated doorway entrance created a dynamic and unusual warping of space and scale.
+The acute angle of the wall and tall elongated doorway entrance created a dynamic warping of space and scale.

 A contemporary and industrial dining space for seasonal British tapas restaurant on Broadway Market, London.
 This transformation of an old bike shop required imaginative consideration of space.
 Both kitchen, bar and dining area were integrated into the small and irregular space.
 Exposed copper pipe work, rough concrete, steel, earth paint, solid oak and earthenware light shades form a warm and contemporary finish.